natenka/pyneng-book-en/docs/source/book/14_regex/syntax.rst

 Important distinction of ``search`` function is that it only looks for a first match.
-That is, if there are several substrings in a line that correspond to a regular expression, ``search`` will return only the first match found.
+That is, if there are several substrings in a line that correspond to a regex, ``search`` will return only the first match found.

-The simplest example of a regular expression is a substring:
+The simplest example of a regex is a substring:

 .. code:: python